Winifred Collins: Military career

-Dr. Ada Comstock, the President of Radcliffe College when Collins was educated there, sat on a committee that was looking into the idea of recruiting women into the US Navy.
+Dr. Ada Comstock, the president of Radcliffe College when Collins was educated there, sat on a committee that was looking into the idea of recruiting women into the US Navy.
 She contacted Collins in June 1942 with a suggestion that she might apply for a commission.
-On August 4 of that year, Collins graduated from the first female commissioning class held at Smith College, Northampton, Massachusetts and was commissioned with the rank of Ensign on August 28, 1942.
+On August 4 of that year, Collins graduated from the first female commissioning class held at Smith College, Northampton, Massachusetts, and was commissioned with the rank of ensign on August 28, 1942.

-After the month-long training at Smith College, the Commanding Officer of the Naval Officer School, Captain Underwood, requested that she would stay on as the Personnel Director.
+After the month-long training at Smith College, the commanding officer of the Naval Officer School, Captain Underwood, requested that she would stay on as the Personnel Director.
 Two months later, she was promoted to Lieutenant (junior grade).
-Her next assignment was in the summer of 1943; she was sent to the Bureau of Naval Personnel in Washington DC.
+Her next assignment was in the summer of 1943; she was sent to the Bureau of Naval Personnel in Washington, D.C.
 She was one of twelve Naval officers tasked with the evaluation of the jobs the WAVES could do within the Navy as a whole, and the skills they would require to do them.

 In late 1944, the now Lieutenant Collins was the first female non-medical officer to serve outside the Continental United States when she was sent to Hawaii as the District Personnel Officer.
 She organised accommodation for 5,000 WAVES who were going to be posted there in January 1945.
 At the end of World War II, Collins was tasked with the demobilization of the WAVES and their reintroduction into civilian life.
-For this, she was promoted to Lieutenant Commander, and was awarded the Bronze Star Medal.
+For this, she was promoted to lieutenant commander, and was awarded the Bronze Star Medal.

 In 1946, Collins returned to Washington DC and helped plan the eventual inclusion of females into the Navy; this led to the 1948 Women's Armed Forces Integration Act.
 On October 15, 1948, the first female Commissioned Officers of the United States Navy were sworn in; Collins was one of them.
 In 1951, she was then sent to Stanford University by the Navy for post graduate education and graduated in 1952 with a Master of Education.
 She then became the Assistant Director of Naval Personnel for the 12th Naval District; the area of the US comprising Nevada, Utah, and Northern California.
-In 1953 she was promoted to Commander; one of only two female Commanders in the entire US Navy.
-Between 1953 and 1956, Collins was Personnel Director of the 12th Naval District, and commanded 350 Navy personnel.
-This was the highest post ever held by a female Officer in the Navy.
+In 1953 she was promoted to commander; one of only two female commanders in the entire US Navy.
+Between 1953 and 1956, Collins was personnel director of the 12th Naval District, and commanded 350 Navy personnel.
+This was the highest post ever held by a female officer in the Navy.

-Her next post was to London, United Kingdom as Senior Assistant to the Commander in Chief of Naval Forces (Eastern Atlantic and Mediterranean).
-Returning to the United States in the summer of 1957 she was appointed Chief of Naval Personnel for Women and promoted to the rank of Captain.
-She was the only female Captain, making her the most senior woman in the Navy, until she retired from service on August 31, 1962.
+Her next post was to London, United Kingdom, as senior assistant to the Commander in Chief of Naval Forces (Eastern Atlantic and Mediterranean).
+Returning to the United States in the summer of 1957, she was appointed Chief of Naval Personnel for Women and promoted to the rank of captain.
+She was the only female captain, making her the most senior woman in the Navy, until she retired from service on August 31, 1962.